BA12IDNJCIQ/evaluation/README.md

 # evaluation
-This is my project codong with "HTML AND CSS AND BOOTSTRAP"
+This is my project coding with "HTML , CSS AND BOOTSTRAP"